elizabethmcd/CCI/increase-disk-size.md

 Ok none of that worked because all of the /dev/sda disks are in use so I can't delete them or extend them.
 I've tried rebooting the machine because it said something about that.

 WELL I can't even ssh into the machine anymore, so I'm destroying it.
 START OVER!!!

+Ok starting over.
+Evidently if you scan the 1 sys/device and the space doesn't show up in fdisk -l, scan the 2.
+I've only used host0 though.